 When you notice the first female flowers make an appearance, you can start pruning your bitter melon.
 Using a pair of gardening scissors, cut the topmost of your bitter melon vines and the ones growing too close to the ground.
 Pruning will not only help the plant become bushy, but it will also make it redirect nutrients and energy towards more flowers and fruit.

 Speaking of flowers and fruit, let’s take a quick look at how pollination works for this plant.

 Like cucumbers, pumpkins, and squash, bitter gourd relies on pollination to produce fruit.
-When the plant is about 5 or 6 weeks old, it will start producing male flowers, followed by female flowers around 1 week later.
+When the plant is about five or six weeks old, it will start producing male flowers, followed by female flowers around one week later.
 The two flowers look similar at first, with five rounded, yellow petals.
 However, the female flowers have a small swelling at the base, which will become the fruit after being pollinated.

 Bitter gourd grown outside, in the open air, relies on insects such as bees for pollination.
 But if you’re growing it in an enclosure, such as a greenhouse, you will need to pollinate it manually.
 To do that, cut the male flower and gently tap the pollen on the female flowers.
 The best time to do this is early in the day when the plants are active.

 – Growing Bitter Melon in Pots or Containers

 If you don’t have an outdoor garden, you can also grow bitter gourd on your balcony in a pot.
 The process is quite similar to growing it outdoors.
 However, you need to provide the plant with plenty of space for climbing.
 We recommend providing your bitter melon with a trellis that allows it to vine upwards, and then encourage it to spread out horizontally by pruning the plant’s top when it has reached the maximum allowed height.